-Ethnographic research is a field survey method which consists in collecting data in a natural environment of the surveyed person, e.g. at home, at work, during shopping.
-It involves not only observation, but also the analysis of objects and documents or photographs, and the researcher’s role is to “integrate” in the everyday life of the surveyed person, learn the setting, behaviour and habits, as well as socially and culturally formed patterns of conduct.
-The researcher also develops detailed documentation, and may request the surveyed person to provide explanation of individual decisions or actions as necessary.
+Ethnographic research is a field method of obtaining data in the natural environment of the subject, e.g. at home, work, while shopping.
+Through observation, analysis of objects and documents or photography, the researcher tries to blend into the life of the researched person, learn about his surroundings, behavior and habits, as well as socially and culturally shaped patterns.
+The researcher also keeps detailed records and, if necessary, may ask the examined person to explain individual decisions or actions.

-The collected information enables the verification of declarations of respondents, as well the analysis of the observed situations and behaviours in the context.
-This method allows the researcher to gather information that largely reflects the real life of the respondents.
+The collected information makes it possible to verify the declarations of the respondents and embed observations and behaviors in context.
+Thus, this method allows for the collection of information that largely reflects the reality of the respondents.

-- Exploratory observations in the workplace – the researcher focuses on the prevailing atmosphere in the company, relations between employees and potential conflicts.
+- Exploratory stays in the workplace – the researcher pays attention to the atmosphere in the company, the bonds between employees and emerging conflicts

-- Visits to the households – the researcher conducts observation of the everyday life of the surveyed person and routine activities performed during visits.
-The method often used during a longer stay is called shadowing, because the researcher closely follows the surveyed person recording in detail all the behaviours and habits observed.
+- Visits to households – the researcher observes the everyday life of the examined person, routine activities performed during the visits.
+A method often used for longer stays is called shadowing, because the researcher follows the subject “step by step”, getting to know their behavior and habits in depth.